LW271189/WASP-G/README.md

 # WASP-G
-ia que ayuda a pymes o empresas a organizar sus clientes gastos ganancias y mantenerlos de forma ordenada
+ia que ayuda a gente o pequeños emprendimientos a gestionar o a prender a vender